integrated-land-simulator/model_description/descript/matsiro_snow.md

  = Sn\_{(1)}^{\tau+1} - Sn\_{(1)}^{\tau+1/2}. \tag{8-54}
 $$

-The change in the dust amount in the 3rd layer is determined similarly, and thus in the 2nd layer it is calculated as follows:
+The change in the amount of DBC in the 3rd layer is determined similarly, and thus in the 2nd layer it is calculated as follows:
 $$
 Md\_{(2)}^{\tau+1} - Md\_{(2)}^{\tau}
  = \Delta Md\_{(1)}^{-} - \Delta Md\_{(1)}^{+} + \Delta Md\_{(3)}^{-} - \Delta Md\_{(3)}^{+}. \tag{8-55}